-A couple weeks ago on a Thursday afternoon Tom said to me, “Want to go to Orihuela this weekend?”
+On a Thursday afternoon in April, my husband asked whether I wanted to go to Orihuela for the weekend.
 I was puzzled.
 “Ora what?”
-Tom replied, “It’s a little town about two hours drive southwest of here.
-I googled the prettiest towns in Alicante, and this one made the list.
+Tom replied, “It’s a little town about a two hour drive southwest of here.”
+I thought for a minute.
+Just a few months prior we had moved from Washington, D.C. to Jávea, a little beach town on the Spanish Mediterranean.
+Now that we were finally feeling settled we were ready to begin exploring beyond the border of our new hometown.
+Tom continued, “I googled the prettiest towns in Alicante, and this one made the list.
 Plus, it’s going to be about ten degrees warmer than here.”
-I thought for a minute.
-As I’ve been in Spain now over two months and Tom, over three, we’re ready to begin exploring beyond our immediate area.
-Plus, while the weather is pretty great around here, it had been hovering at an unseasonably cool stretch in the mid-60s and I was ready for a few degrees bump up.
-So I said, “Sure.
+That was an added incentive.
+While Jávea weather tends toward lots of sunshine and ocean breezes, the thermometer had been hovering at an unseasonably cool stretch in the mid-60s and I was ready for a few degrees bump up.
+I said, “Sure.
 Let’s do it.”

 The first designated city in the Alicante province, Orihuela is a town of about 33,000 inhabitants and steeped in history.
 Originally settled by the Romans who called it Orcelis, it eventually became the capital of the Visigoth province in 576.
 After the Visigoths the Moors came, establishing a strong presence here as they did in much of southern Spain.
 The remains of the Moorish Oriheula Castle sit atop the hills surrounding the town.
 One hill beyond, a large cross dominates and is easily visible from the streets below.

-By now the little town was coming back to life after the afternoon siesta and we made our way to a small hat shop or “sombrereria” called El Gavilán, a family-owned business since 1880.
-Antonio, the proprietor, was super knowledgeable, professional, and one of the most fun, lively, energetic shopkeepers I’ve ever seen.
-Within two minutes of meeting him he had figured out exactly what we wanted in spite of our broken Spanish and his limited English.
-The shop was quite small and he kept disappearing outside somewhere then reappearing with his head laden with hats, stacked maybe six or seven high.
-He’d take them off one by one and put on Tom, saying emphatically, “No,” “no,” “no”…then, all of a sudden “Si, Si!”
+By now the little town was coming back to life after the afternoon siesta so we made our way to a sombrereria called El Gavilán, a family-owned hat shop since 1880.
+Antonio, the proprietor, was lively, knowledgeable, professional, and one of the most fun and energetic shopkeepers I’ve ever met.
+Within two minutes he had figured out exactly what we wanted in spite of our broken Spanish and his limited English.
+The shop was quite small, and he kept dashing outside then suddenly reappearing, his head stacked with six or seven hats from some mysterious stockroom.
+He’d take them off one by one and put each on Tom in rapid succession, saying emphatically, more to himself than us, “No…no…no” then, all of a sudden “Si, Si!”

 For dinner, we had chosen The Agus Gastrobar, a restaurant that came highly recommended on TripAdvisor and which was an easy walk from our Airbnb.
-As it was Friday evening, to be safe, Tom had made a reservation.
+As it was the weekend, Tom had made a reservation.
 Like many restaurants we’ve come across in Spain, Agus doesn’t reopen after siesta until 8:00pm.
-Being the Americans we are, we showed up at 8:01pm and discovered we were the first customers of the evening.
-The maitre d’, although pleasant enough seemed baffled by our promptness in spite of the reservation.
-He was still sweeping the front stoop but gamely led us to our table.
+Being the Americans we are, we showed up at 8:01 to find we were the first customers of the evening.
+Although pleasant enough, the maître d’ seemed baffled by our promptness.
+He had still been sweeping the front stoop when we arrived but gamely led us to our table.
 The interior was decorated in an Art Deco style with a lot of black and chrome and low, purple lighting.
 My hunger outweighed my embarrassment at our early arrival faux-pas.
-The good news was we had about four waiters all to ourselves, hovering by the our side and helpfully translating the finer points of the Spanish-only menu.
+But on the plus side, we had about four waiters all to ourselves, hovering by our table and helpfully translating the finer points of the Spanish-only menu.